lkross06/CS31-F24/README.md

 **Final Grade:** A

-This course focused on an introduction to the C++ programming languages.
+This course focused on an introduction to the C++ programming language.
 Being an extension of the C programming language, part of the coursework involved learning C as well.